 Looking Back, GTA 5 Really Isn't All That Good

 I'm not going to beat around the bush.
-I think GTA V was a flat out bad game, in nearly every way.
+GTA 5 is, flat out, a bad game.
+In nearly every way.

-Obviously not everyone at GameSkinny agrees -- with some feeling GTA V's PC release is a 10/10 masterpiece for the ages -- so don't go off on them for my opinion, but remember that I actually draw strength and sustenance from the all caps screaming comments (a few more and I get to level up!), so keep 'em coming!
+Obviously, not everyone at GameSkinny agrees, with some feeling that GTA 5's PC release is a 10/10 masterpiece for the ages — so don't go off on them for my opinion, but remember that I actually draw strength and sustenance from the all-caps screaming comments.

-I recently had the misfortune to review Gungrave VR, a game where I constantly asked myself how a developer could manage to make the exact wrong design choice at every possible turn.
+I recently had the misfortune of reviewing Gungrave VR, a game where I constantly asked myself how a developer could manage to make the wrong design choices at every possible turn.

-While GTA V doesn't descend to that level of awful gaming hellscape (few games have that dishonor, thankfully), there are plenty of baffling design decisions from Rockstar that really take you out of the universe and highlight how this highly anticipated sequel didn't live up to its potential.
+While GTA 5 doesn't descend to that level of awful gaming hellscape (few games have that dishonor, thankfully), there are plenty of baffling design decisions that really take you out of the universe and highlight how this highly-anticipated sequel didn't live up to its potential.

 Let's start with the amazing landscape that is the meticulously crafted parody city of Los Santos.

-While there was still plenty of humor and ludicrousness, you can tell Rockstar tried to take the series a more grounded and realistic direction with GTA IV.
-With the fifth iteration of the series, Rockstar got the exact wrong combination of grounded reality and ludicrous insanity.
+While there is still plenty of humor and ludicrousness, you can tell Rockstar tried to take the series in a more grounded and realistic direction with GTA 4.
+With the fifth installment in the series, Rockstar got concocts the wrong combination of grounded reality and ludicrous insanity.

-The developers felt a need to implement an absurd number of systems just because they could, and very few of those elements are worth your time.
+The absurd number of systems have very few elements worth your time.
 We could yawn our way through loading cargo containers, going to yoga class, and following the stock market.
 Riveting stuff to be sure.

 Those "retirement simulator" elements then collide with outlandish cartoon characters and insane scenarios that creates a very odd juxtaposition of styles.

-Calling a taxi or even walking near a police officer can cause World War 3 for no reason, which is admittedly hilarious the first time.
-By the 80th time however, you reach a point where you really just want to cross to the other side of town without ambulances and tanks being involved, please.
+Calling a taxi or even walking near a police officer can initiate World War 3 for no reason, which is admittedly hilarious the first time it happens.
+By the 80th time, however, you reach a point where you really just want to cross to the other side of town without ambulances and tanks being involved... please.

-Those bizarrely aggressive police always manage to show up and ruin everything from boring missions where you slowly follow someone who is going the speed limit to the absolute chore that was collecting nuclear waste from the ocean for no reason.
+The bizarrely aggressive police always manage to show up and ruin everything from boring escort missions to the absolute chore of collecting nuclear waste from the ocean for no reason.

 Then there's how the game re-auto centers on the chase cam every few seconds for no reason, making chases more of a chore than they need to be.

-Even basic stuff like attaching the flashlight to the shotgun and then turning the flashlight on became a patience-straining exercise in battling the controls and guessing combination of buttons Rockstar wanted you to press.
+Even basic stuff like attaching the flashlight to the shotgun and then turning the flashlight on are a patience-straining exercise in battling the controls and guessing the combination of buttons you have to press.
 This is not an intuitive system, to say the least.

 Did you spend a silly amount of money on new wardrobes for the three main characters?
-That's really too bad, because they will switch back to their first outfits whenever you swap between characters for no reason just to throw in another annoying layer of things to do.
+That's really too bad because they will switch back to their original outfits whenever you swap between characters for no reason, just to throw in another annoying layer of things to do.

-On the subject of spending too much money, starting out with a mansion was a bad choice that was too much of a shift away from GTA's overall style.
+On the subject of spending too much money, starting out with a mansion is a bad choice that's too much of a shift away from GTA's overall style.

-It really felt like one of those episodes of an awful house hunting show where people are rich for no apparent reason.
+GTA 5 really feels like an episode of an awful house hunting show where people are rich for no apparent reason.
 I'm a freelance baby seal puncher, and my wife gives professional thoughts and prayers.
 Our budget?
 A cool 1.2 million for a starter home.

-The in-game economy in both single player and multiplayer modes are all kinds of wonky (an issue facing Red Dead Online at the moment as well), but for completely opposite reasons.
+The in-game economy for both single-player and multiplayer is all kinds of wonky (an issue facing Red Dead Online as well), but for completely opposite reasons.

-Becoming the top dog kingpin in previous games like GTA IV was a massive struggle.
-There were times when you couldn't afford the ammo you needed for big story missions and had to go out and complete other tasks to be ready for the next objective.
+Becoming the top dog kingpin in previous games, like GTA 4, is a massive struggle.
+There are times when you can't afford the ammo you need for big story missions and must complete other tasks to get ready for the next objective.

 Here, everything is handed to you quite early on.
-Your crew will be millionaires before you know it, and the random open world stuff just isn't worth your time anymore.
+Your crew will be millionaires before you know it, and the random open-world stuff just isn't worth your time.

-Another major problem of starting off with an overly privileged rich guy quickly becomes apparent in the GTA V storyline... there's no one to connect with and care about.
+Another major problem of starting off with an overly privileged rich guy quickly becomes apparent... there's no one to connect with or care about.

 "I'm rich and bored and have a perfect life, so I should start doing crimes to spice things up," isn't really a problem many people can relate to.

 Michael's interactions with his spoiled, obnoxious kids are painful to sit through, and often had me just wanting to put the controller down and go do anything else.
-I don't watch TV shows about awful rich people on purpose, so it wasn't exactly a gripping arc to throw that element front and center into the main storyline.
+I don't watch TV shows about awful rich people on purpose, so it isn't exactly a gripping arc.

 These characters are all unbelievably whiny, which quickly becomes grating.
 Can you imagine Niko Bellic ever behaving like Michael or putting up with Trevor's nonsense for even a second?

-Speaking of everyone's favorite insane drug dealer, its probably because I've lived in an apartment building with shrieking meth heads, but I didn't find Trevor's shrieking meth head personality at all amusing or endearing.
-I'm not sure there's ever been a video game character I'd wanted to see die horribly more than Trevor.
+Speaking of everyone's favorite insane drug dealer — and it's probably because I've lived in an apartment building with shrieking meth-heads — but I didn't find Trevor's shrieking meth-addicted personality at all amusing or endearing.
+I'm not sure there's ever been a video game character I wanted to see die horribly more than Trevor.

-That brings us to Franklin, who doesn't have the obnoxious family of Michael or the all-caps screaming fits of Trevor to deal with, but still comes with his own reasons to hate every single story mission he appears in.
-For me, it was the constant string of racial slurs that made me start wonder if Quentin Tarantino was hiding in the backseat wherever we drove.
+Which brings us to Franklin, who doesn't have the obnoxious family of Michael or the all-caps screaming fits of Trevor to deal with but still comes with his own reasons to hate.
+For me, it's the constant string of racial slurs that make me start wondering if Quentin Tarantino is hiding in the backseat wherever we drive.